 Deals with depression, self-loathing, and the aftermath of war-related trauma.

-The book handles physical disability and suicidal ideation with a direct, realistic lens.
+The book realistically portrays the emotional and physical challenges of paralysis and recovery, including themes of suicidal ideation.
 While the setting is magical, the emotional labor of Chaol's recovery is secular and grounded.
 The resolution is hopeful but realistic: his healing is not a 'magical reset' but an ongoing journey of adaptation.

 An older teen reader who enjoys high-stakes fantasy but is currently navigating a 'dark night of the soul.'
 Specifically, a reader who feels they have 'failed' at something fundamental and needs to see a character rebuild from zero.